DaoCloud/DaoCloud-docs/docs/en/docs/install/community/k8s/offline.md

           loadBalancer: metallb
           istioGatewayVip: 10.6.229.10/32 # This is the VIP of Istio gateway, and it will also be the browser access IP of DCE 5.0 console
           insightVip: 10.6.229.11/32 # This is the VIP used by the Insight-Server of the Global cluster to collect the monitoring indicators of all sub-clusters on the network path
-          persistentRegistryDomainName: 172.30.120.180:80 # This is the Harbor warehouse address
+          persistentRegistryDomainName: 172.30.120.180:80 # This is the Harbor registry address
         ```

     - If it is a public cloud environment and provides the k8s load balancing capability of the public cloud through the pre-prepared Cloud Controller Manager mechanism, the configuration file example is as follows: